YshikageJira/YshikageJira/README.md

 ### What's good there!!!

-⚡ Fun fact: I'm bad on what I do for life :)
+⚡ Fun fact: I'm not good at what I do in life. :)

 My website:
 https://yshikageone.github.io/